Electron-positron, parton-parton and photon-photon production of $\tau$-lepton pairs: anomalous magnetic and electric dipole moments spin effects: Transverse spin correlations of elementary processes

 The pattern of the transverse spin correlations, $r_{11}$ and $r_{22}$, is mostly dominated by the SM correlations, and is not straightforward to explain.
 It depends on the flavor and scattering angle, and as a consequence, in case of $q \bar q$ initial state, it is parton distribution function (PDF) dependent.
 The electron-positron case is more straightforward in terms of definition of a suitable observable, as the incoming state is always $e^-e^+$.

-The transverse spin correlations for $e^- e^+$ and $u \bar{u}$ change signs at energies below and above the $Z$-peak, and then for higher energies stabilize at rather small/large positive value, for $\theta = \pi/3$ and $\theta = 2 \pi/3$, respectively.
-This is not the case for $d \bar d$ initial state, where correlations change sign only below Z-boson peak, and then remain large and negative for $\theta = \pi/3$ or small and positive for $\theta = 2 \pi/3$, respectively.
+The transverse spin correlations for $e^- e^+$ and $u \bar{u}$ change signs at energies below and above the $Z$-peak, and then for higher energies stabilize at small positive value, except for $e^- e^+ $ at $\theta = 2 \pi/3$, where value is larger.
+This is not the case for $d \bar d$ initial state, where correlations change sign only once below Z-boson peak, and then remain negative and small (large) for $\theta = \pi/3$ ($\theta = \pi/3$).
 Above the $Z$-boson peak, they only very weakly depend on energy.

+{In addition, in Fig.~\ref{fig:spin-corr_electron} (lower plots) we show dipole form-factors impact on the $R_{44}$ which determines the cross section of $e^-e^+ \to \tau^- \tau^+$ of unpolarized $\tau$ leptons.
+The ratios of $R_{44}$ calculated with the form-factors ${\rm Re}(A(s))$ and ${\rm Re}(X(s))$ included, to $R_{44}(SM)$ calculated without form-factors, are presented.
+As is seen, there is a clear effect of the real parts of anomalous magnetic and anomalous weak magnetic form-factors.
+The electric form-factors $B(s)$ and $Y(s)$ do not contribute to $R_{44}$, while the contribution from ${\rm Im}(A(s))$ and ${\rm Im}(X(s))$ is very small and is not shown.}

 In Fig.~\ref{fig:spin-corr_gamma-gamma}, we show $R^{\gamma \gamma}_{44}$ and other elements $r^{\gamma \gamma}_{i,j}$ for the process $\gamma \gamma \to \tau^- \tau^+$ with and without dipole moments included.
 The chosen values of dipole moments $A(0)=0.1$ and $B(0)=0.1$ are perhaps unrealistically large, but allow us to demonstrate the sensitivity of various elements to the dipole moments.
 In particular, one can observe that the elements $r^{\gamma \gamma}_{12}$ and $r^{\gamma \gamma}_{23}$ vanish in the absence of the electric dipole moment, and become finite for nonzero values of it, while the other elements depend only on the anomalous magnetic dipole moment.